testcontainers/testcontainers-site/content/community-champions/holly-cummins.md

 ## Bio
 Holly Cummins is a Senior Principal Software Engineer on the Red Hat Quarkus team.
 Holly really really likes Quarkus, and also really really likes Testcontainers.

-Before joining Red Hat, Holly was a long time IBMer, in a range of roles from cloud consultant, full-stack javascript developer, WebSphere Liberty devops architect, JVM performance engineer, to innovation leader.
+Before joining Red Hat, Holly was a long time IBMer, in a range of roles from cloud consultant, full-stack JavaScript developer, WebSphere Liberty devops architect, JVM performance engineer, to innovation leader.
 Holly led projects for enormous banks, tiny startups, and everything in between.

-Holly has used the power of cloud to understand climate risks, count fish, help a blind athlete run ultra-marathons in the desert solo, and invent stories (although not at all the same time).
+Holly has used the power of cloud to understand climate risks, count fish, help a blind athlete run ultra-marathons in the desert solo, and invent stories (although not all at the same time).

 Holly is also a Java Champion, author, and regular keynote speaker.
 You can follow her on twitter at [@holly_cummins](https://twitter.com/holly_cummins), mastodon at [@holly_cummins@hachyderm.io](https://mastodon.social/@holly_cummins), or at [hollycummins.com](hollycummins.com).